The Sea of Cortez Expedition

-In the opening chapter of Sea of Cortez they write, “Let us go into the Sea of Cortez, realizing that we become forever a part of it; that our rubber boots slogging through a flat of eel-grass, that the rocks we turn over in a tide pool, make us truly and permanently a factor in the ecology of the region.
-We shall take something away from it, but we shall leave something too.
+At that moment, Ed Ricketts and the Sea of Cortez provided a path for Steinbeck to remove himself physically and intellectually from the conflicts that had come to haunt him as a novelist.
+In the opening chapter of Sea of Cortez, the friends later wrote of their intention to “go into the Sea of Cortez, realizing that we become forever a part of it; that our rubber boots slogging through a flat of eel-grass, that the rocks we turn over in a tide pool, make us truly and permanently a factor in the ecology of the region.”
+They were fascinated by the chance to enter an unfamiliar ecological system: “We shall take something away from it, but we shall leave something too.
 And if we seem a small factor in a huge pattern, nevertheless it is of relative importance.
 We take a tiny colony of soft corals from a rock in a little water world.
 And that isn’t terribly important to the tide pool.
 Fifty miles away the Japanese shrimp boats are dredging with overlapping scoops, bringing up tons of shrimps, rapidly destroying the species so that it may never come back, and with the species destroying the ecological balance of the whole region.
 That isn’t very important in the world.
 And thousands of miles away the great bombs are falling and the stars are not moved thereby.
 None of it is important or all of it is.”
-A profound statement of the book’s ecological scope.

-On April 9, 1940, in the Sea of Cortez, the Western Flyer came upon a fleet of 11 Japanese trawlers and a factory ship working the seafloor for shrimp, near Guaymas.
+That ecological perspective would inform the entire voyage and their account of it.
+On April 9, 1940, the Flyer encountered a fleet of 11 Japanese trawlers and a factory ship working the seafloor near Guaymas for shrimp.
 Steinbeck and Ricketts observed those destructive fishing practices closely, noting, “they were doing a very systematic job, not only of taking every shrimp from the bottom, but every other living thing as well.
 They cruised slowly along in echelon with overlapping dredges, literally scraping the bottom clean.”
-And, “The waste . . . was appalling.”
-Of course, the highly successful Japanese shrimp fishery in the Gulf quickly led to the Mexican government kicking out the Japanese ships and ramping up their own shrimp fishing fleets, expanding the destruction of the Sea of Cortez seafloor.
+And “The waste . . . was appalling.”
+Their holistic vision allowed Ricketts and Steinbeck to recognize shrimp trawling as an ecologically damaging and wasteful form of fishing.
+(Lacking such perspective, the Mexican government soon kicked out the Japanese ships—and ramped up their own shrimp fishing fleets, thereby expanding the destruction of the Sea of Cortez seafloor.)

 Richard C. Brusca